-NUTR 3030 Women's Health and Nutritional Issues Also offered as NURS 3030 and WMST 3030.
+NUTR 3030 Women's Health and Nutritional Issues 2-2-3 Also offered as NURS 3030 and WMST 3030.
 An introduction to the holistic health care and nutritional needs of women throughout their lifespan.
 Health care and nutrition issues are discussed from historical and contemporary perspectives.
 The course explores self-care practices of culturally diverse women, including health maintenance, illness prevention, and complementary healing.

-NUTR 3100 Applied Nutritional Science 3-0-3 Prerequisite: Completion of Anatomy and Physiology.
+NUTR 3100 Applied Nutritional Science

+Prerequisite: Completion of Anatomy and Physiology.
 An introduction to the essential dietary nutrients and their metabolic functions in the body.
 Students will explore the biochemical and physiological responses to inadequate and excessive nutrients in culturally diverse populations throughout the lifespan.
 Emphasis is on applying nutrition science to food choices that are important for health promotion.

-NUTR 3300 Introduction to Nutrition.
-Exercise. and Health

-An introduction to the basic nutrients and their role in exercise and health.
+NUTR 3300 Introduction to Nutrition, Exercise, and Health 3-0-3 An introduction to the basic nutrients and their role in exercise and health.
 The course focuses on the basic nutrient groups, their effects on health, fitness, and sport, along with body composition and weight balance.

-3-0-3 instructor.
+NUTR 3350 Weight Management & Behavior Prerequisites: PSYC 2500; PERS 2430 or NUTR 3100 or NUTR 3300; or permission of instructor.
 An integrative approach dealing with issues related to the prevention of obesity in children and in adults.
 The course focuses on assessment of factors that affect weight management (eating behaviors, self-esteem, self-image, stress, nutrition and activity needs, and environment) and a variety of intervention strategies for weight management (behavioral, non-behavioral, and non-traditional approaches).